tmitchel/HiggsToTauTau/README.md

 The `plugins` directory contains many useful C++ plugins for analyzing data, making plotting templates, or making Combine templates.
 These plugins are all compiled using the `build` script discussed in the "Compiling Plugins" section.
 A list of currently maintained plugins is shown below:

 - `et_analyzer2016.cc`: Used to analyze the 2016 etau channel and produce slimmed trees.
-Has the capability to do anomolous couplings.
 Partial systematics included.
 - `et_analyzer2017.cc`: Used to analyze the 2017 etau channel and produce slimmed trees.
-AC capability is not yet implemented.
 Partail systematics included.
+- `et_analyzer2018.cc`: Used to analyze the 2018 etau channel and produce slimmed trees.
+Partail systematics included.
 - `mt_analyzer2016.cc`: Used to analyze the 2016 mutau channel and produce slimmed trees.
-AC capability is not yet implemented.
 Partial systematics included.
 - `mt_analyzer2017.cc`: Used to analyze the 2017 mutau channel and produce slimmed trees.
-AC capability is not yet implemented.
+Partail systematics included.
+- `mt_analyzer2018.cc`: Used to analyze the 2018 mutau channel and produce slimmed trees.
 Partail systematics included.
 - `plugins/produce_plots.cc`: Produce templates for plotting with fake factor.
 No systematics incuded.
 - `plugins/produce_templates.cc`: Produce Combine templates using fake factor.
 Fake factor systematics are implemented.